gebuhong/learngit/readme2.txt

 git is a free softwarer
-git is a distribute sysyteme
+git is a distribute sysytem
+git tracks changee